craftingcity/RollHighOrDie/Core RHoD/Combat and Actions/Combat Definitions.md

 ###### Blinding Light
 Blinding Light is too much light, even through squinted eyes.
 Typically, Blinding Light is emitted by militaristic sources or intense natural sources.

-While you are in a space lit by Blinging Light, gain the 'Blinded' [[Condition]] until you are no longer in a space lit by Blinging Light.
+While you are in a space lit by Blinging Light, gain the 'Blinded' [[Ailment]] until you are no longer in a space lit by Blinging Light.

 ###### High Light
 High Light is bright, but not blinding.
 High Light is emitted by sources like the sun, a campfire, or an electric or arcane lamp.